pandadev666/pytholenium/DOCUMENTATION.md

 ## Selection types and usage

-pytholenium relies on finding element by selenium selectors and attribute selectors. pytholenium first performs a Selenium selectors search, and with those WebElements output, it applies the Attribute selectors search
+pytholenium relies on finding element by selenium selectors and attribute selectors.
+It starts with a Selenium selectors search, and with those WebElements output, it applies the Attribute selectors search.

 Selenium selectors:
 - id